Two match three winners in Offaly community group's lotto

 There was no jackpot winner in the Mucklagh Community Centre weekly lotto which took place on Tuesday night last.

-Two match three winners won €75 each - Shaunagh Dunne c/o P Tyrell and Ca and Fla c/o P Tyrell.
+Two match three winners won €75 each - Mark Coleman, c/o Nicola Mannion and Stephanie Hill, c/o Mucklagh Community Centre.

 Next week's jackpot stands at €12,000 while match three winners will take home €150.